sclorg/rpm-list-builder/docs/users_guide.md

 ## Architecture

-This application is to to help rebuild packages.
+The application is to help building a list of RPM packages.

 And it is structured from several parts that are "Main application", "Recipe", "Download", "Build", "Work directory".

-"Main application" is directer program.
-That gets "Recipe" data from recipe file.
+"Main" is a main application that will get "Recipe" data from recipe file for a defined list of the RPM packages and download and build them.

+"Download" is how to get a list of building RPM packages.

+"Build" is how to build the list of the RPM packages.

+"Main" will order "Download" and "Build".

+"Work directory" will manage working directory strucure.
+See below section for detail.

 ### Structured factors